Updates to AP Seminar Performance Tasks

 Designing Your AP Seminar Course

 AP Seminar is unique in that it can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at participating schools where teachers have completed the required professional development.
-Visit AP Capstone website to learn more about how to participate in this program.
+Visit the AP Capstone website to learn more about how to participate in this program.

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the course and exam.